Texas hill country wineries

 Texas Hill Country Wineries are world-class destinations.
 And there are over 100 wineries, vineyards and tasting rooms to choose from.
 That alone should put them at the top of your list of places to visit.

-They are relaxed, stylish, and surprisingly sophisticated—perfect for a quick day trip or a long, lazy weekend.
+They are relaxed, stylish, and surprisingly sophisticated.
+They're perfect for a quick day trip or a long, lazy weekend.

 And the best part?